Warnings and Gallery

 - If it still doesn’t burn solidly, check the burner tube for spider webs(seriously)

-- Always turn the gas off at the tank.
+- Always turn the gas off at the regulator followed by the tank.
 This will prevent vapor-lock.

 - The forge will stay hot for a long time after you turn it off.